MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/windows-server-update-services-best-practices.md

 - [Windows 10 update servicing cadence](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/Windows-10-update-servicing-cadence/ba-p/222376)

-Cumulative in this context means, that you install the release version of the OS and only have to apply the latest Cumulative Update in order to be fully patched.
-For the older operating systems, we don't have such updates yet, although this is the direction we're heading in.
+Cumulative in this context means, that you install the release version of the OS and only have to apply the latest Cumulative Update to be fully patched.
+For the older operating systems, we don't have such updates yet, although it's the direction we're heading in.

-For Windows 7 and Windows 8.1, this means that after you install the latest monthly rollup, additional updates will still be needed.
+For Windows 7 and Windows 8.1, it means that after you install the latest monthly rollup, additional updates will still be needed.
 Here is an example for [Windows 7 and Windows Server 2008 R2](https://social.technet.microsoft.com/wiki/contents/articles/52047.windows-7-refreshed-media-creation.aspx) on what it takes to have an almost fully patched system.

-You can find the list of Monthly Rollups for Windows 7 and 8.1 and Cumulative Updates for Windows 10/Server 2016 at these links, or you can find them by searching for **Windows X update History**, where *X* is the version.
+You can find the list of Monthly Rollups for Windows 7 and 8.1 and Cumulative Updates for Windows 10/Server 2016 at these links.
+Or you can find them by searching for **Windows X update History**, where *X* is the version.

 | Windows version | Update |
 |---|---|